ocelot-inc/ocelotgui/README.txt

  cd ~/ocelotgui
  #Following might have to be /usr/lib/x86_64-linux-gnu/qt5/bin/qmake
  qmake
+ #If this is not the first time, say "make clean" before saying "make"
  make
  #Start the program to make sure it starts (stop again with File|Exit or ^Q).
  ./ocelotgui</PRE></P>

 <H3 id="installing-by-rebuilding-source-with-qt-creator">Installing by rebuilding source, with Qt Creator</H3><HR>
 <P>
-For any version or common distro, one can download Qt Creator from the Qt download site <A HREF="http://qt-project.org/downloads">http://qt-project.org/downloads</A>.
+For any version or common distro, one can download Qt Creator.
-When confronted with the "License Agreement" dialog box, remember that ocelotgui is licensed under GPL version 2, so we recommend picking LGPL and re-conveying as GPL.</P>
+If confronted with a "License Agreement" dialog box, remember that ocelotgui is licensed under GPL version 2, so we recommend picking LGPL and re-conveying as GPL.</P>